Ultrafast Sampling-based Kinodynamic Planning via Differential Flatness: Related Work

-BVPs and dynamics propagation are both major computational bottlenecks for kinodynamic planning.
+BVPs and dynamics propagation cause major computational bottlenecks for kinodynamic planning.
 While BVPs can be analytically solved for linear or simple systems~\cite{webb2013kinodynamicRRT, Perez2012LQRRRT}, this is not true in general for most nonlinear systems and it is computationally expensive to obtain an approximate solution.
 Kinodynamic RRT$^*$~\cite{webb2013kinodynamicRRT, Perez2012LQRRRT} linearizes the dynamics around an operating point and demonstrates that BVPs can be solved in closed form for certain robots, \emph{e.g.}, quadrotors around a hovering position.
 However, the approximated solution only works well around the operating point, limiting aggressive maneuvers.
-Meanwhile, dynamics propagation, given a sampled control input, often requires numerical integration such as Euler's or Runge-Kutta methods~\cite{butcher2016numerical} to sequentially calculate the next robot state over multiple small time steps, which is time consuming and inimical to parallelism.
+To avoid solving difficult BVPs, most existing kinodynamic planners~\cite{li2016sst} resort to dynamics propagation, where a constant value of the control is sampled instead.
+A numerical integrator such as Euler's or Runge-Kutta methods~\cite{butcher2016numerical} is then used to sequentially calculate the next robot state over multiple small time steps to maintain high accuracy. \REVV{Typically, the sampled control is suboptimal, and therefore, causes the planner to wander in the state space before reaching the goal}.
+Existing planners often mitigate this ``wandering" effect via best-state selection and tree pruning~\cite{li2016sst}, but still require long planning times to find a dynamically feasible trajectory.